 A Juicy Lucy burger is the ultimate cheeseburger that was born in Minnesota!
 Two hamburger patties stuffed with cheese that’s grilled.
-The results is a hamburger that’s stuffed with ooey gooey cheese.
+The result is a hamburger that’s stuffed with ooey gooey cheese.
 If you are looking to take your cheeseburger recipe to the next level you have to try this!

-How do I make a Juicy Lucy?
+What is a Juicy Lucy?

 They’re so easy to make, yet look impressive when that ooey, gooey cheese runs out of the middles!

 - Ground beef – Use a high fat percentage for burgers so they are nice and juicy.
 This is not the time to use lean ground beef.

 - Worcestershire sauce – The perfect zip and tang of flavor in your burger.